Elan Valley International Dark Sky Park

 Here on the Estate we were granted the silver-tier status by the International Dark Sky Association (IDA) based in Arizona, USA.
 This status now means that the entire 45,000 acres of the Elan Valley are protected against light pollution for the benefit of those who live and work here, in addition to the many visitors each year.
 The status also provides sanctuary for the abundance of wildlife and nature which can be found by day or night here on the estate.

 "An IDA International Dark Sky Park (IDSP) is a land possessing an exceptional or distinguished quality of starry nights and a nocturnal environment that is specifically protected for its scientific, natural, educational, cultural heritage, and/or public enjoyment.
 The land may be publicly owned, or privately owned provided that the landowner(s) consent to the right of permanent, ongoing public access to specific areas included in the IDA designation."

-The Elan Valley has 5 years from approval to reach 90% dark sky compliancy, of which we are currently at 88.95%.
+The Elan Valley has five years from approval to reach 90% dark sky compliance; we are currently at 88.95%.
 We are therefore working together to reduce light wastage within the Estate and improve our knowledge and understanding to ensure any new and necessary lighting is to the approved standard.

 Credits: Images kindly supplied by David Tolliday.
 First image in was taken at the Claerwen Dam and the second was taken at Penglaneinon Farmhouse.